 In this article, we'll take a look at why businesses should use dedicated collaboration software instead of email, and why it's so important to find the right platform for your business.

 Then, we'll compare two popular platforms—Slack and Google Hangouts—around some crucial collaboration functionalities.

 Over a third of employees (39 percent) feel that their organizations don't collaborate well enough, while three out of four employers rate teamwork and collaboration as "very important."

-If you're using email as your primary method for collaboration, keep this in mind: A study conducted by the Danwood Group found that it takes and average of 64 seconds to recover from an interruption due to an email and return to their previous rate of work.
-That's over a minute per email-how many emails do your employees get per day?
+If you're using email as your primary method of collaboration, keep this in mind: A study by the Danwood Group found that it takes an average of 64 seconds to recover from an interruption due to an email and return to the previous rate of work.
+That's over a minute per email.
+How many emails do your employees get per day?
 Think about the impact that's having on productivity.

 According to a report by Alfresco, 59 percent of workers experience challenges with their collaboration tools.
 That number jumps to 71 percent when looking at millennials only (adults born after 1980).

 These challenges could be due to a number of factors, including lack of necessary features or difficulty of use.

 To ensure success with your team's collaboration tool, look for platforms that offer the following key features:

 Audio and video calling/conferencing: Lets users collaborate with more than one colleague at a time across several locations.